Date of birth7 November 2000 (age 21)

 Height1.78m (5 ft 10 in)

-Callum Hudson-Odoi is an attacking player who joined the club during his Under-8 year and has regularly been a scorer and creator of goals throughout his schoolboy years.
+Callum Hudson-Odoi is an attacking player who joined the club during his Under-8s year and has regularly been a scorer and creator of goals throughout his schoolboy years.
 He is a very talented, skilful individual who can play in any of the attacking positions.

 A regular with our youth team in the 2016/17 season, he played a key role in our Treble-winning success at that level that year, including goals in the fifth round, semi-final and final of the FA Youth Cup.

 Later in the year, he featured at the Under-17 World Cup as England inflicted revenge by going all the way and beating Spain 5-2 in the final.
 Hudson-Odoi featured in every game at the tournament and assisted three goals against the Spanish to add another medal to his 2017 collection.

-- 10 APPEARANCES
+- 10 Games started